AdamRaichu/vscode-pdf-viewer/README.md

 # VS Code PDF Viewer

-> **warning** This is a pre-release of the extension.
+> **Warning** This is a pre-release of the extension.
 It is still in the testing phase.